hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Bridge and fill/hole - MF/MEV method

 Key switches, stabilizers, and screws should be fixed on their holes.
-Such holes must be void without defect, otherwise parts will be stuck.
+Such holes must be free of obstruction, otherwise parts will be stuck.

-On the other hand, a frame is not so rigorous about "defect".
+On the other hand, a frame is not so rigorous about defect.
 Frame should be strong, stiff, and have essential areas to hold parts (internal screw thread, for example).
-Except for essential areas, a frame can have void to some extent.
+Except for essential areas, a frame can have defects (void) to some extent.

 P2PPCB Composer F360 adopts fill/hole method to form a frame.
 Fill: make a block.
 Hole: cut the block.